De Pont Museum of Contemporary Art

-De Pont Museum is a contemporary art museum in Tilburg, North Brabant, the Netherlands.
-De Pont has been named after the attorney and businessman Jan de Pont (1915-1987), whose estate provided for the establishment of a foundation to stimulate contemporary visual art in 1988.
+The De Pont Museum is a contemporary art museum in Tilburg, North Brabant, the Netherlands.
+It was named after the lawyer and businessman Jan de Pont (1915-1987).
+After his death his estate provided for the establishment of a foundation (the Janivo Stichting) to stimulate contemporary visual art.
 With its founding director Hendrik Driessen, the decision was made to transform a Tilburg wool-spinning mill into a museum.
 Since its opening in 1992, the collection has grown to include more than 800 works by approximately eighty nationally and internationally known artists, among them Marlene Dumas, Bill Viola and Anish Kapoor.

 History

-Attorney Jan de Pont, who died in 1987, had decided that part of his estate was to be used to stimulate contemporary art, but left it up to the board of the new foundation to determine how and where that would take shape.
-This created the exceptional situation of a private ‘museum’ (director Hendrik Driessen avoided this term for the first couple of years, in the belief that one has to earn such a title) which did not begin with a collection bequeathed by the founder, and which made no appeal for support from government organizations or funds.
+De Pont had decided that part of his estate was to be used to stimulate contemporary art, but left it up to the board of the new foundation to determine how and where that would take shape.
+This created the exceptional situation of a private ‘museum’ (director Hendrik Driessen avoided this term for the first couple of years, in the belief that one has to earn such a title) that did not begin with a collection bequeathed by the founder, and which made no appeal for support from government organizations or funds.
 That financial independence continues to exist to this day.